-The story is told that the young Victoria’s private tutors would become frustrated as they tried to prepare her for the role of being Queen one day.
-They were unable to motive the young princess to concentrate on her lessons and take her studies seriously.
+The story is told of the young Victoria’s private tutors becoming frustrated as they tried to prepare her for the role of being Queen one day.
+These teachers were unable to motivate the young princess to concentrate on her lessons and take her studies seriously.

-Finally, one of her teachers became exasperated with the young girl and sternly reprimanded her: “This is not the way the future Queen should behave!” the vexed tutor exclaimed.
+Finally, one of her teachers became so exasperated with the young girl, he sternly reprimanded her: “This is not the way the future Queen should behave!”

 Upon hearing this, it’s reported that the young Victoria went quiet for a few moments and then said quietly “Yes.
+You are correct.
 From now on I will be good.”

 And she was.

-The realisation of a young girl that she had inherited this high calling immediately gave Victoria a sense of responsibility that profoundly affected her conduct for the rest of her life.
+The realisation by a young girl that she had inherited this high calling immediately gave Victoria a sense of responsibility.
+This sense of duty profoundly affected her conduct for the rest of her life.